 Band 4 2021 (Standard Course Commenced After 1 Jan 2021)

-Learning outcomesOn completion of this unit, students will be able to:
+Learning outcomesUpon successful completion of this unit, students will be able to:

-1. Demonstrate an understanding of the role of sport and exercise psychology in society;
+1. Explain and analyse of the role of sport and exercise psychology in society;

-2. Explain the basic principles, theories and methodologies of sport and exercise psychology;
+2. Explain and analyse the basic principles, theories and methodologies of sport and exercise psychology;

 3. Describe how sport psychology can enhance performance;